fanzaiqiang/cubrid-testtools/doc/ctp_install_guide.md

         >
         > Source: http://cygwin.1069669.n5.nabble.com/ANNOUNCEMENT-TEST-Cygwin-3-1-0-0-2-td147352.html

-        We do not intend to modify test cases, since the cases are used both by linux and windows platform.
+        We do not intend to modify test cases, since the cases are used by both linux and windows platform.
-        So we need to use grep before 3.0-2.
+        So we need to use `grep` before `'3.0-2'`.
   * Change environment variable `PATH`
     Add `'C:\cygwin64\bin'` in the `PATH`
 * ### Install git